strimzi/proposals/076-connector-offsets-support.md

 The response body received when using the GET endpoint, and the request body used when calling the PATCH endpoint have identical structures to allow users to easily fetch and then alter offsets.
 The structure of the body is different for source and sink connectors.
-This is because sink connectors use regular Kafka offsets, whereas source connectors determine their own structure for offsets.
+This is because sink connectors use regular Kafka offsets, whereas source connectors determine their own structure for offsets depending on the source system they are integrating with.
 This difference is reflected in the approaches outlined in this proposal.

 Source connector format is: